Nevada vacation rental tax guide

 I didn’t rent my property during this filing period.
 Am I still required to file a tax return for my short-term rental?

-You may be required to file returns each assigned filing period, regardless of whether there was any short-term rental income or any short-term rental taxes were collected.
+You may be required to file returns each assigned filing period, regardless of whether you had any STR income or collected any lodging taxes.
 Such returns are commonly known as “zero dollar returns.”
 Make sure you understand the policy in your tax jurisdiction.

 Are there penalties for filing taxes late?

-Whether you choose to offer short-term rentals through a marketplace like Airbnb or Vrbo or directly to guests, you open the door to tax liability at the state and local level.
-As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with tax laws.
-Failure to register with tax authorities and file short-term rental tax returns in Nevada on time may result in late fees, interest payments, and in extreme cases, legal action.
+Whether you choose to offer STRs through a marketplace like Airbnb or Vrbo, or directly to guests, you open the door to tax liability at the state and local level.
+As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses violating lodging tax laws.
+Failure to register with tax authorities and file lodging tax returns in Nevada on time may result in late fees, interest payments, and in extreme cases, legal action.

 I've been offering short-term rentals without collecting lodging tax.
 What options do I have?

-If you’re already operating a short-term rental but not collecting short-term rental taxes, you may be in violation of local tax laws.
+If you’re already operating an STR but not collecting lodging taxes, you may be in violation of local tax laws.
 Take the time to review your legal responsibility (with a tax professional, if necessary) and understand the risk of continuing to not collect tax.

-Short-term rental hosts in Nevada may be able to take advantage of a voluntary disclosure agreement (VDA).
-A VDA offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the tax authority.
+STR hosts in Nevada may be able to take advantage of a voluntary disclosure agreement (VDA).
+A VDA offers an opportunity for operators to proactively disclose prior period tax liabilities in accordance with a binding agreement with the tax authority.
 VDAs are offered to encourage cooperation with tax laws and may result in some or all penalty and interest payments being waived.

 Are there options for outsourcing lodging tax filing?

 Yes.
-Numerous short-term rental hosts in Nevada file several state and local lodging tax returns every year.
-For many, filing solutions such as MyLodgeTax can relieve this burden.
+Many STR operators in Nevada file several lodging tax returns every year.
+Filing solutions such as Avalara MyLodgeTax can relieve this burden.